 The Polish prince Mariusz Czerkawski was the first ever to have the honor of playing in both leagues.
 As a junior, he played with GKS Tychy in the PHL.
 His junior career in Poland included a 24 game 40 point season that resulted in the Boston Bruins drafting him in the fifth round of the 1991 NHL entry draft.
 He would spend the next three years in Sweden before making the jump to North America at the end of 1994, making an immediate impact by posting three points in the first four games.
 The playmaking winger then added six more points in thirteen playoff games.
 Czerkawski would play 787 NHL games recording 223 goals and 227 assists for the Boston Bruins, Montreal Canadiens, New York Islanders, and Toronto Maples Leafs.
 After leaving the NHL, he would spend two years in Switzerland’s National League with the Rapperswil-Jona Lakers.
 The Polish prince would play one last game in Poland for GKS Tychy during the 2008 season before retiring.
 Since then, he has served as a team manager for the Polish national team while also working as a TVP Sports commentator.

 In 1990 Poland had their only two NHL players, both playing in the PHL.
 Both Oliwa and Czerkawski suited up in that year.
-After Czerkawski left for the NHL, Krzysztof Oliwa left the NHL prospect sized whole in the GKS Tychy lineup.
+After Czerkawski left for the NHL, Krzysztof Oliwa filled the NHL prospect sized whole in the GKS Tychy lineup.
 The 6’5 physical forward left Poland the following year to play for the Welland Cougars in Canada.
 His performance got him quite a bit of attention, and he was drafted in the third round of the 1993 draft by the New Jersey Devils.
 Following the draft, he would jump straight to the professional ranks.
 Oliwa would fight his way around the minors until 1996 when he made his NHL debut.
 He became a full-time NHL player the following year.
 He would win a Stanley Cup in 2000 with the Devils, being the only Polish player to win a cup.
 During the 2005 NHL lockout, Oliwa returned to Poland, playing in two playoff games for Nowy Targ.
 He returned to the Devils following the lockout, playing three games before being sent down to the minors, where he chose not to report and retired instead.
 In total, the Polish Hammer played in 442 NHL games, recording 19 goals, 28 assists, 1,494 penalty minutes, and 180 fights.
 Since retiring, he has coached both in Poland and junior hockey in the United States.

 Tomáš Jelínek was a pretty distinguished player in the Czech Republic.
 He played most of his career in the Tipsport Extraliga and made sporadic appearances for the Czechoslovakia national team.
 In 1991, he went to Finland and recorded above a point per game season, later heading to Switzerland’s second league playoffs to double his game total in points for HC Sierre.
 This got him noticed by the Ottawa Senators, who would draft him in the 11th round of the 1992 draft.
 The Czech winger would head right over and appear in 49 games, putting up thirteen points (7G-6A-13PTS) as a 30-year-old NHL rookie.
 He would return to the Senator’s system the following year, playing for their AHL affiliate in a couple of games but return to Europe shortly afterward.
 After a couple more years in the Czech Republic, he found himself on the SMS I Warszawa roster for a pre-season tournament.
 His only hockey action in Poland.
 Following the tournament, he played in the Czech third league for what would be his final season.
 He was the first to go all the way from the NHL’s bright lights to Poland.
 Since retiring, he has worked behind the scenes, including as a scout for the Calgary Flames.